From Eh to Oz

 Advice from OzTREKK Students

-Each year we send a survey to the students in their first year of studying in Australia.
-We ask about their university, program, adjustment to living in Australia, accommodation, and work outside the classroom.
+Each year we send a survey to the students in their first year of studying in Australia, then we compile the info.

-Read our Griffith University Students’ Advice to get all the insider tips (copy and pasted directly from the survey!) for a smooth transition to studying at Griffith!
+Read our Griffith University Students’ Advice to get all the insider tips (copied directly from the survey!) for a smooth transition to studying at Griffith.